phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Total Number of Tweets: 695769
-#Number of Trump Tweets: 231844
+#Number of Trump Tweets: 232252
-#Number of Clinton Tweets: 146712
+#Number of Clinton Tweets: 146988
-#Number of Cruz Tweets: 139386
-#Number of Sanders Tweets: 97863
+#Number of Sanders Tweets: 98064
-#Number of Rubio Tweets: 34164
+#Number of Rubio Tweets: 34270
 #Number of Jeb!
-Tweets: 27940
+Tweets: 27975
-#Number of Carson Tweets: 9911
+#Number of Carson Tweets: 9927
-#Number of Kasich Tweets: 7973
+#Number of Kasich Tweets: 7983
+#Total Number of Tweets:
+#Number of Cruz Tweets:
 #Current Stream Started at Fri Feb 12 22:54:01 MST
 ---
 ---